cod-cs-club/2024-Hackathon-Files/README.md

 Step 2.
 Create a new folder, and open a terminal window (Command prompt, Powershell, etc) in the new folder.
 > TIP: Pressing ``CTRL +  ` `` in Visual Studio Code will open the terminal in the currently open folder.

-Step 3: Type `pip install discord.py` into the terminal to install Discord.py
+Step 3: Type `pip install discord.py` into the terminal to install Discord.py.
+If you are getting errors, try `pip install discord` on your cmd (instead of your IDE).

 Step 4: Create a file called `bot.py`, and paste the code from the `Python-Template.py` file from this repository into it.